houmain/keymapper/README.md

 The installer configures the Windows task scheduler to start `keymapper.exe` and `keymapperd.exe` at logon.

+After installation you can open the [configuration](#configuration) file by clicking the "Configuration" entry in the tray icon menu.

-To use the portable build, simply create a [configuration](#configuration) file and start both `keymapper.exe` and `keymapperd.exe`.
+To use the portable build, simply start both `keymapper.exe` and `keymapperd.exe`.
 It is advisable to start `keymapperd.exe` with elevated privileges.
 Doing not so has a few limitations.
 Foremost the Windows key cannot be mapped reliably and applications which are running as administrator (like the task manager) resist any mapping.

 #### Virtual device driver